Unique contributions

 LexisNexis Risk Solutions’ products and services help protect society by detecting and preventing fraud, helping citizens securely access vital government benefits, and assisting law enforcement to keep communities safe.

-The ADAM programme was developed by Risk to help the National Center for Missing and Exploited Children (NCMEC) find missing children.
-Risk technology quickly distributes missing child poster alerts to law enforcement, hospitals, and the public in specific geographic search areas.
-In 2024, ADAM distributed nearly 1.4m alerts featuring over 1,950 missing children which helped NCMEC resolve over 1,380 missing child cases.
+2025 marked 25 years of the ADAM programme, developed by Risk to help the National Center for Missing and Exploited Children (NCMEC) find missing children.
+The programme uses Risk technology to quickly distribute missing child poster alerts to law enforcement, hospitals, and the public in specific geographic search areas.
+Risk launched a new interactive dashboard in the year, that enables the public to search missing child posters and filter them by location.
+ADAM distributed over 1.8m alerts featuring over 2,030 missing children which helped NCMEC resolve over 1,440 missing child cases in 2025.

 Scientific, Technical & Medical

-In serving the global scientific research community, Elsevier published over 720,000 articles in 2024.
-To broaden access to its content, Elsevier supports programmes in places where resources are often scarce.
-Among them is Research4Life, a partnership with UN agencies and over 200 publishers through which we provide core and cutting-edge scientific information to researchers in 125 low- and middle-income countries.
+Elsevier advances scientific knowledge and human welfare, spurs innovation and enables critical decision-making through its science and health publications.
+Elsevier published over 795,000 articles in 2025.
+It is focused on expanding access to content in places where resources are often scarce.
+For example, Elsevier is a leading contributor and founding partner of Research4Life, a partnership with UN agencies and over 200 publishers through which we provide core and cutting-edge scientific information to researchers in over 125 low- and middle-income countries.

 SSRN is Elsevier’s preprint and early-stage research platform.